Frane Matošić: Club

-Born in Split, Matošić started to play football with HNK Hajduk from Split.
-In his very first game for Hajduk in 1935 against Slavija from Sarajevo, Matošić scored two goals.
+Born in Split, Matošić started to play football with NK Hajduk.
+In his very first game for Hajduk in 1934 against Slavija from Sarajevo, Matošić scored two goals.
 He played 16 seasons for Hajduk.
 His older brother Jozo Matošić was also football player with whom he was a teammate at Hajduk.

-While serving the obligatory military service in the season 1939, he played for the BSK from Belgrade.
-Next season, season 1939–40, he returned to Hajduk.
-After Hajduk's management suspending the work of Hajduk in 1941, he went abroad to play for Bologna, played in season of 1942–43.
-When the information about restoring of Hajduk's work came to Frane Matošić, he returned to Croatia and smuggled himself on the free territory.
+While serving the obligatory military service in the 1939–40 season, he played for the BSK from Belgrade.
+Next season, he returned to Hajduk.
+After Hajduk's management suspending the work of Hajduk in 1941, he went abroad to play for Bologna, played in the 1942–43 season.
+When the information about restoring of Hajduk's work came to Matošić, he returned to Croatia and smuggled himself on the free territory.
 There he joined Hajduk, that restarted its work on the free, Allied-controlled part of Croatia, on the island of Vis.
 Since then, Matošić was playing the games for Hajduk (that was playing friendly games against Allied teams on the Mediterranean).
 After the war Matošić as a team captain twice refused Josip Broz Tito's offer of transferring Hajduk to Belgrade and renaming it into "Partizan".
 All together, Matošić played 739 games for Hajduk and scored impressive 729 goals.